This deliciously cheesy mushroom casserole is wonderfully flavored with onions, thyme, and melted gruyere.

 Another tasty option is smoked gouda.
 It adds a wonderfully smoky flavor to the casserole.

 No, unfortunately, that won't work.
 As explained above, mushrooms release quite a bit of liquid when cooked, so you can't just put them in a dish and bake them.
-You need to saute them first and get rid of some of that liquid.
+You need to saute them first and remove some of that liquid.

 Mushrooms go well with steak, so I often make this recipe when I serve reverse-seared steak or London broil.